-One of MiMer Centre’s passions and objectives is to spread and improve ethics to the world of equines.
+One of MiMer Centre’s passions and objectives is to spread and improve ethics in the world of equines.
 What do ethics mean in regard to equines?
 Ethics explain the way how we fairly treat equines, including the discussions of what is "right" and what is "wrong", what we accept and what we don't.
 Further, the welfare of equines is part of ethics.
 Equine welfare includes the way how we treat them, and what are their living conditions.

 Although humans and equines are different, we also share quite a bit from our mammalian background.
 We do not see the horse only as a flight animal as it is often described.
 As humans, equines are social, emotional, and cognitive beings.
 That is why it is crucial to critically evaluate the way how we keep and treat our beloved equines.